FabricioBattaglia/Moment-of-Muscle/README.md

 you.
 If you need something done for a fair price while supporting local workers consider downloading Moment of Muscle.

-MOM solves big and small problems in people's everyday life.
+Moment of Muscle solves big and small problems in people's everyday life.
 Whether it’s babysitting kids/pets, landscaping, computer repair, car wash or someone strong to help move your furniture, or any task people are willing to offer.
 Moment of Muscle is a one stop shop for busy individuals as well as people